MyNetDiary and Fitbit – integrate your diet and exercise

 Fitbit exercise vs. Fitbit calories

 Fitbit download creates "Fitbit exercise" entry at MyNetDiary Exercise, which is different from the Daily Total Calories you see on Activities tab at Fitbit web site.
 MyNetDiary exercise includes only the calories burned in addition to normal lifestyle determined by your personal activity level.
-This is why MyNetDiary subtracts Weight Meaintenance Calories calories from the downloaded total calories:
+This is why MyNetDiary subtracts Weight Maintenance Calories calories from the downloaded total calories:

-Fitbit exercise = Fitbit Daily Total Calories Burned − MyNetDiary Weight Maintenance Calories
+Fitbit Active calories = Fitbit Daily Total Calories Burned − Sum(Fitbit Exercises) − MyNetDiary Weight Maintenance Calories

-If Fitbit total calories are less than Weight Maintenance Calories, Fitbit exercise is set to zero because negative exercise cannot be used by MyNetDiary planning and analysis features.
+If Fitbit total calories minus sum of Fitbit Exercisesare less than Weight Maintenance Calories, Fitbit Active calories exercise is set to zero because negative exercise cannot be used by MyNetDiary planning and analysis features.

 Make sure you have chosen the same timezone in MyNetDiary and Fitbit, also make sure your body weight, gender and date of birth settings are the same in both systems.

 We recommend setting MyNetDiary Activity Level to Sedentary, because "Fitbit exercise" includes only calories above your activity level, so Sedentary level in MyNetDiary gives you the most "Fitbit exercise" calories.

 Fitbit body measurements